Transformers

 Motivation

-The motivation behind the transformer architecture lies in the limitations found in the previous state-of-the-art architectures for seq2seq tasks that used Recurrent Neural Networks (RNNs).
+The motivation behind the transformer architecture stems from the limitations of earlier sequence-to-sequence models based on Recurrent Neural Networks (RNNs).

 Components